karlaxnieves/support-git-delete-yespo/docs/Omnichannel/app-inbox/how-to-set-up-integration-for-app-inbox.md

 Install and initialize the script on your frontend.
 Transmit `getAuthTokenCallback` in the parameters.
 This shall have the function calling your backend and returning the token.

-If you have installed the eSputnik script to work with web tracking, forms and recommendations, you don’t need to reinstall it.
+If you have installed the Yespo script to work with web tracking, forms and recommendations, you don’t need to reinstall it.
 Just add parameters for App Inbox to the initialization call.

 Example: